Southampton-RSG/physics-workload/README.md

 git clone https://github.com/Southampton-RSG/physics-workload
 ```

-Also copy the cut-down spreadsheets derived from the `workload 2425.xlsx` spreadsheet into the same directory as the code.
+Also copy the `workload 2526_rolled.xlsx` spreadsheet into the same directory as the code.
-They aren't included in the repo as they contain personally identifiable data.
+It's not included in the repo as it contains personally identifiable data.

 ### File Server